Super Lawyers

 Litigator Awards

-Allergists Medical Negligence Claims
+Allergists Medical Negligence Lawsuits

-An allergist (also known as an immunologist) is a doctor specializing in the diagnosis, treatment and long-term management of immune system disorders and allergies.
+An allergist (also known as an immunologist) is a doctor specializing in the diagnosis, treatment, and long-term management of immune system disorders and allergies.
 Allergists deal with common things like allergies or asthma and complex things such as primary immunodeficiency disorders in which part or all of the immune system is not properly functioning.

-Our malpractice lawyers do not see many cases involving allergists.
-We follow malpractice lawsuits pretty closely in Maryland and have not seen a claim against an allergist in years.
 This specialty of medicine sees few malpractice lawsuits because most of their mistakes are correctable without causing the level of harm that would give rise to a medical malpractice case.
 Still, there are some cases where the failure to diagnose or the wrong diagnosis can cause serious injury or death to the patient.

 Allergist Education and Licensing